couchbase/service-broker/examples/configurations/couchbase-server/README.md

 # Couchbase Server Example Configuration

-This example creates a Couchbase Server cluster.
+This example creates a Couchbase Server cluster, an in-memory NoSQL database.
-It is deployed and managed by the Couchbase Autonomous Operator.
+It is deployed and managed by the [Couchbase Autonomous Operator](https://www.couchbase.com/products/cloud/kubernetes).

+## Licensing

+Use of the Couchbase Autonomous Operator is governed by the [Couchbase License Agreement Version 7](https://www.couchbase.com/LA11122019).

 ## Prerequisites